iGEM-QSF/igem-wiki/README.md

 * Installing the python upload tool
 1. download the lib at
 https://code.google.com/p/httplib2/downloads/list
-extract and run `python setup.py install`
+extract and run `python setup.py install`.
+If you are on mac, you need to install python3 and ´python3´ instead of ´python´ in the rest of the instructions.

 2. now it works